Sport in Samoa: Rugby league

-American Football
+American football

 American football is a popular sport in Samoa but it still trails rugby union and rugby league in terms of participation.
 Per capita, the Samoan Islands have produced the highest number of NFL players.
 It's estimated that a boy born to Samoan parents is 56 times more likely to get into the NFL than any other boy in America.

 Samoans have been at the forefront as a wave of Polynesian players and coaches have found success in the sport.
 In 1945, Al Lolotai became the first Polynesian to play in the NFL.
 In 2014, Marcus Mariota became the first Polynesian player to win the Heisman Trophy.
 In 2015, Junior Seau became the first Polynesian player to be inducted into the Pro Football Hall of Fame.
 Troy Polamalu won the NFL Defensive Player of the Year Award in 2010 and is the first Polynesian player to be on the cover of a Madden NFL video game.
 Ken Niumatalolo is believed to be the first Polynesian head coach in college football history.

 Association football

 Association football (soccer) is a popular sport in Samoa, with the national team being ranked 149th in the world.
-Former Everton's and Australia's playmaker, Tim Cahill represented Samoa in youth national teams.
+Former Everton and Australia playmaker, Tim Cahill, represented Samoa in youth national teams.
 In 2004, Cahill was named FIFA Oceania Footballer of the Year and was instrumental in helping the Australian Socceroos reach the 2006 FIFA World Cup knockout stage.
-At the 2015 AFC Asian Cup, Cahill was part of the winning Australian Socceroos squad, defeating South Korea 2–1 in the final.
-Cahill finished his international career as Australia's all-time leading goalscorer with 50 goals in 108 appearances.
+At the 2015 AFC Asian Cup, Cahill was part of the winning Socceroos squad, defeating South Korea 2–1 in the final.
+Cahill finished his international career as Australia 's all-time leading goalscorer with 50 goals in 108 appearances.
 Cahill is the only Australian to feature at four FIFA World Cups, scoring goals at the 2006, 2010 and 2014 tournaments.
 Tim's brother Chris Cahill is playing as a captain for the Samoan national team.
 Sarai Bareman, who represented Samoa, was named Chief Women's Football Officer of FIFA in 2016.

-Australian Rules Football
+Australian rules football

 Australian rules football as a sport in Samoa has been played since 1997.
 The game is typically played under derived rules known as Samoa Rules and is played on rugby fields.

 The governing body for the sport is the Samoa Australian Rules Football Association, first formed in 1998 and the national team, which first competed at the Arafura Games is known as the Bulldogs, the name being chosen as the AFL's Western Bulldogs wore the Samoan national colours and has sent some professional players to visit the islands on clinics.
 AFL players to visit Samoa for coaching clinics include Dermott Brereton, Brad Johnson and Steven Kretiuk.